DecentricCorp/Lightrail-API-Docs/use-cases/giftcode-checkout.md

 ### Card Search Endpoint

-You can call the Cards Endpoint as a search to retrieve the account Card belonging to a Contact for a particular currency:
+You can call the Cards Endpoint with search parameters to retrieve the account Card belonging to a Contact for a particular currency:

 ```json
 GET https://api.lightrail.com/v1/cards?cardType=ACCOUNT_CARD&currency={currency}&contactId={contactId}